-- They don’t give a compensation range – and different banks and groups pay different amounts.
+- They don’t provide a compensation range – and different banks and groups pay different amounts.

-- They don’t explain whether these amounts include just your base salary plus end-of-year bonus… or also the signing bonus… or also the stub bonus.
+- Most reports don’t specify whether these amounts include just your base salary plus end-of-year bonus… or also the signing bonus… or also the stub bonus.

 - Stub Bonus – New Analysts and Associates start working in the summer.
 They used to receive their bonuses one year after that, but many banks started to pay bonuses to everyone at the same time, which created a problem: How much of a bonus do they award to bankers who just started working 5-6 months ago?
 The answer is “not much” because Analyst stub bonuses range between $20K and $30K.
 Associates earn more than that, but it’s still a low percentage of the Year 1 base salary.

 - Signing Bonus – Compensation reports often ignore this one, but most banks pay new full-time hires a one-time signing bonus as well.
 The range for Analysts is $5K – $15K, with smaller firms at the low end of the range and elite boutiques at the high end.
 Associates should receive significantly more (a multiple of these numbers).